aalfiann/reSlim/readme.md

 System Requirements
 ---------------

+1. PHP 5.5 or newer (last tested on PHP7.3)
+2. MySQL 5.6 or MariaDB
-1. Web server with URL rewriting
+3. Web server with URL rewriting
-2. Web server with mcrypt extension
-3. PHP 5.5 or newer
+4. Apache Server (Better to use Apache + Reverse Proxy NGINX)

 Getting Started
 ---------------